 ‘It’s awesome to have bought our project to life in Falmouth with our local partner, SKB Sails, and we look forward to rolling our Sailing Recycling Network out further afield over the coming months, keeping these huge sheets of highly durable materials out of landfill,’ she added.

-Clean Sailors was founded in July 2020 and aims to raise awareness of ocean conservation issued through research and sharing tips on sustainable sailing.
+Clean Sailors was founded in July 2020 and aims to raise awareness of ocean conservation issues through research and sharing tips on sustainable sailing.

 Enjoyed reading this?